 You know that friend who comes back from studying abroad with a totally fake accent?
 What if they weren't actually faking their new brogue or twang?
-No, they may not have learned it - but they might be suffering from something known as Foreign Accent Syndrome (FAS).
+No, they may not have learned it - but they might be suffering from something known as foreign accent syndrome (FAS).

-Just about any article you read on Foreign Accent Syndrome will list brain damage as the primary culprit behind the condition.
+Just about any article on FAS lists brain damage as the primary culprit behind the condition.
 The disorder most often develops after a stroke, and the person is unable to speak using their normal voice.
 Researchers have also cited blunt force head trauma as a catalyst.

 Everyone gets headaches from time to time, and sometimes the best remedy is a nap so you can wake up fresh and renewed.
-People with Foreign Accent Syndrome wake up with something a little extra.
+People with FAS wake up with something a little extra.
 In 2016, an Arizona woman was suffering from a severe headache and decided to sleep it off.

 She was told the accent was a result of the surgery itself, and would go away just like any other post-surgery symptoms.
 While speech therapy helped Alamia, it's still unknown as to when or if her normal voice will return.

-If you research Foreign Accent Syndrome, the unsettling story of a Norwegian woman named Astrid is bound to come up.
-In the midst of World War II, Astrid suffered head trauma during a raid on her town.
+If you research FAS, the unsettling story of a Norwegian woman named Astrid is bound to come up.
+In the midst of WWII, Astrid suffered head trauma during a raid on her town.
 The shrapnel lodged in her brain caused her to speak with a German accent.

 Her community became convinced that they had a German spy in their midst, and Astrid was often refused service in stores simply because of how she spoke.